AbyssEventsRecordsSafetyBlogDirectory

 Certification Levels at a Glance

-Theory, static apnea, dynamic swimming.
+Theory, breathing, static apnea, dynamic swimming.
 No open water.

 Open water descent, FIM & CWT to 20m, rescue basics.